Worse than Random? An Embarrassingly Simple Probing Evaluation of Large Multimodal Models in Medical VQA: Probing Evaluation for Medical Diagnosis

-In this section, we design two evaluation principles and present a comprehensive analysis of state-of-the-art LMMs for Med-VQA using the created ProbMed dataset to address two research questions: \begin{enumerate} \item \emph{Is the current evaluation of LMMs for Med-VQA reliable?} \item \emph{How reliable are LMMs on medical diagnosis, ranging from general questions to specialized diagnostic questions?} \end{enumerate} Our primary goal is to rigorously evaluate these models' readiness for real-life diagnostic tasks, particularly under adversarial conditions.
-Despite their high accuracy on existing benchmarks, the models struggle with simple probing evaluation.
-ProbMed is designed to expose these vulnerabilities and provide a more reliable assessment of model performance in real-world scenarios.
+In this section, we introduce two complementary evaluation strategies that rigorously assess state-of-the-art LMMs for Med-VQA.
+Our approach is designed to answer the following research questions:

+\begin{enumerate} \item \emph{Is the current evaluation of LMMs for Med-VQA reliable?} \item \emph{How reliable are LMMs on medical diagnosis, ranging from general questions to specialized diagnostic questions?} \end{enumerate} Despite current high accuracy, we find that the models struggle with simple probing evaluation on existing benchmarks.
+Our evaluation framework, ProbMed (Probing Evaluation for Medical Diagnosis), is built on adversarial testing and multifaceted diagnostic reasoning to further expose these vulnerabilities and provide a thorough analysis of model performance.
+We also explore enhancements through chain-of-thought reasoning and the incorporation of external visual descriptions (e.g., from GPT-4o) to address the noted limitations of open-sourced models.